chickensoft-games/chickensoft_site/docs/setup.md

 > If you get stuck on a step or want to inform us about incorrect or outdated documentation, please [join us on Discord][discord].

 :::tip
 This guide is specific to **Godot 4** — all Chickensoft packages have officially migrated to Godot 4.
-Many of the same steps still apply to Godot 3, but you will also need to install Mono — instructions and installers are available for each platform from the [Mono][mono] website.
 :::

 ## 📦 Installing the .NET SDK